 Joanna has remained a staunch supporter of Oliver Scholars and its mission having served as a SIP tutor in high school, Lead Summer Counselor for SIP, and Administrative Teacher’s Assistant for Saturday programs.
-She is excited to join the Oliver Scholars team to help support and empower scholars and their families.
+She is excited to join the Oliver Scholars team as a Scholar Counselor to help support and empower scholars and their families.
 In her free time, Joanna enjoys reading, taking kickboxing classes, and spending time with her family, friends, and her cat, Milo.